On The Way To LXC 3.0: Splitting Out Templates And Language Bindings

 Splitting Out The Legacy Template Build System

-templates will be moved to the new
+A big portion of the LXC templates will be moved to the new

 lxc-templates repository.

-used to maintain simple shell scripts to build container images from for
+LXC used to maintain simple shell scripts to build container images from for

-a lot of distributions including CentOS
+a lot of distributions including CentOS, Fedora, ArchLinux, Ubuntu,

-and a lot of others.
+Debian and a lot of others.
 While the shell scripts worked well for a long

 time they suffered from the problem that they were often different in terms of